pseudogravity/xoroshiro/bounties/problem1-decorationwithcoords/ReadMe.md

 Right now, there is no efficient method to determine the world seed from the decoration seed.
 For this bounty competition, we are challenging you to develop a fast algorithm to solve this reverse problem.
 Given the values of **decoration seed**, **chunk x**, and **chunk z**, your code should output **all matching 64‑bit world seeds**.

-The current best known strategy is brute‑forcing over possible world seeds, leveraging the fact that the least‑significant four bits of the world seed must equal those of the decoration seed (because block coordinates are multiples of 16).
-This requires up to 2**60 checks.
+The current best known strategy is brute‑forcing over possible world seeds, leveraging the fact that the least‑significant five bits of the decoration seed must equal the last five bits of world seed + block x + block y.
+This requires up to 2**59 checks.
 We have implemented this algorithm as a CUDA kernel in `decorationreverse.cu`, which serves as the baseline solution for this competition.

 Submitted code may be **parallelizable** or **non‑parallelizable**: